fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 In Java the code executes line by line and stops to wait for the HTTP request, which means waiting for the command _request.get(...)_ to finish.
 The data returned by the command, the notes, are then stored in a variable and we start manipulating the data as we want.

-On the other hand Javascript engines, or runtime environments, follow the [asynchronous model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), behind which is a principle, according to which all [IO-operations](https://en.wikipedia.org/wiki/Input/output) (with some exceptions) are executed as non-blocking, meaning not waiting and immediately resuming code execution.
+On the other hand, JavaScript engines, or runtime environments, follow the [asynchronous model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), behind which is a principle that requires all [IO-operations](https://en.wikipedia.org/wiki/Input/output) (with some exceptions) to be executed as non-blocking.
+This means that the code execution continues immediately after calling an IO function, without waiting for it to return.

 When operations are completed, or more specifically at some point after completion, the Javascript engine calls the event handlers registered to the operation.